History of Natchez, Mississippi: American Civil War (1861–1865)

-In 1860, there were planters in the Natchez region that were not all of these were enthusiastic Confederates.
-The exceptions tended to be fairly recent arrivals to the South, men who opposed secession, and some who held social and economic ties to the North.
-These planters lacked a strong emotional attachment to the South; but when war came, many of their sons and nephews joined the Confederate army anyway.
+Not all slaveholding planters in the Natchez region strongly supported the Confederacy.
+Those less supportive of secession were often recent migrants to the Southern United States, men who opposed secession, and individuals with economic and familial ties to the Northern United States.
+Many of these enslavers had weaker political and cultural identification with Southern nationalism, but even so, many members of their families joined in Confederate military attacks against the United States.
 Charles Dahlgren was among the recent migrants; from Philadelphia, he had made his fortune before the war.
-He did support the Confederacy and led a brigade, but was criticized for failing to defend the Gulf Coast.
-When the Yankees came, he moved to Georgia for the duration of the war.
+He supported the Confederacy and led a brigade, but failed to prevent the U.S. Navy from restoring control over the Gulf Coast.
+When Union forces occupied the region, he fled to Georgia for the duration of the war.
 He returned in 1865 but never recouped his fortune.
-He had to declare bankruptcy, and in 1870 he gave up and moved to New York City.
+He had to declare bankruptcy, and in 1870, he gave up and moved to New York City.

-Following the Union victory at the Battle of Vicksburg in July 1863, many refugees, including former slaves, freed by the Emancipation Proclamation, began moving into Natchez and the surrounding countryside.
-The Union Army officers claimed to be short on resources and unable to provide for the refugees.
-The Army planned to address the situation with a mixture of paid labor for freed slaves on government leased plantations, the enlistment of able bodied males who were willing to fight in the Union Army and the establishment of refugee camps where former slaves could be provided with education.
-However, as the war continued, the plan was never effectively implemented and the leased plantations were poorly managed and frequently raided by Confederate troops who controlled the surrounding territory.
-Hundreds of people living in Natchez during this period, including many former slaves and refugees, died of hunger, disease or were killed in the fighting during this period.
+Following the Union victory at the Battle of Vicksburg in July 1863, many refugees, including formerly enslaved African Americans emancipated under the Emancipation Proclamation, began moving into Natchez and the surrounding countryside.
+Union Army officials reported severe shortages of food, shelter, and medical resources.
+The Army planned to address the situation with a mixture of paid labor for formerly enslaved people on government-leased plantations, the recruitment of able-bodied Black men into the Union Army, and the establishment of refugee camps where displaced formerly enslaved people could receive food, shelter, and limited educational opportunities.
+However, as the war continued, the policy was inconsistently implemented and frequently failed to meet refugees' needs, and many of the leased plantations suffered from mismanagement, Confederate violence, and continuing wartime instability.
+Hundreds of people in and around Natchez—especially refugees and formerly enslaved people—died from hunger, disease, exposure, or wartime violence during this period.

-During the war period Natchez was nicknamed "Tradyville" by both sides as it was known for its contraband trade.
+During the war, both Union and Confederate observers nicknamed Natchez 'Tradyville' because of its extensive contraband trade.